jluby127/jluby127.github.io/aboutme.md

-Originally from New Haven, Connecticut I first became fascinated in physics and astronomy from watching science channel documentaries on the space race.
+Originally from Connecticut I first became fascinated in physics and astronomy from watching science channel documentaries on the space race.
 Always wanting to be an astronaut, I've been chasing the stars ever since, but safely from the ground.